-The following procedure shows how to set NetBackup Platform Base Complete Edition Flex as the license type:
+To set NetBackup Platform Base Complete Edition Flex as the license type

-Open a web browser and go to the following URL

-https://primaryserver/webui/login

-The primaryserver is the host name or IP address of the NetBackup primary server that you want to sign in to.

-- 2. Enter your credentials and click Sign in.

-- 3. On the left, click Usage.

-- 4. Click Usage reporting settings.

-The default license type or the license types that you set are displayed.

-- Click Edit and select NetBackup Platform Base Complete Edition Flex. - 6.
-Click Save.
+- Open a web browser and go to the following URL: - 2 https://primaryserver/webui/login - The primaryserver is the host name or IP address of the NetBackup primary server that you want to sign in to. - 3 Enter your credentials and click Sign in. - On the left, click Usage. - Click Usage reporting settings. - 6 The default license type or the license types that you set are displayed. - 7 Click Edit and select NetBackup Platform Base Complete Edition Flex. - 8 Click Save.

-For more information, refer to the NetBackup Web UI Administrator's Guide.